-With the rise in popularity of digital assessments within organizations, institutions are looking for the best monitoring tools during exam sessions.
-Some use lockdown browsers to restrict access, while others opt for live monitoring.
-At a time when people are becoming increasingly aware of the need to protect their personal data, automated asynchronous monitoring offers an effective, yet non-intrusive, solution for ensuring the integrity of the assessment process.
+With the growing popularity of digital assessments within organizations, institutions are looking for the best proctoring tools during exam sessions.
+Some use lockdown browsers to restrict access, while others opt for live or asynchronous proctoring.
+Nexam stands out by offering both modes, with an approach that focuses on detecting non-compliant behaviors rather than blocking access.
+In an era where people are increasingly aware of the protection of their personal data, automated asynchronous proctoring presents itself as an effective yet non-intrusive solution to ensure the integrity of the assessment process.

 This article presents the types of recordings, their advantages and disadvantages, and other features for securing online assessments through asynchronous monitoring.